 5. Protecting and supporting biodiversity

-All of our products are compostable, all of our products are biodegradable and sustainable, so end of life isn't a factor in their design , it's the starting ethos in their design, so all of our products support biodiversity, one caveat, we do not design our products for decompositon in aquatic environments as our products should never be disposed of in water, they are after-all designed for decomposition on land.
+All of our products are compostable, all of our products are biodegradable in the decent ethical way and not the green-washing way, and sustainable, so end of life isn't just a factor in their design , it's the whole ethos of their design, so all of our products support biodiversity, one caveat, we do not design our products for decompositon in aquatic environments as our products should never be disposed of in water, they are after-all designed for decomposition on land.

-So a key point is 69% of consumers want a sustainable product and 61% want ethical business practices.
+So a key point is 69% of consumers want a sustainable product and 62% want ethical business practices, so this is another own goal as all of our products fit into both.

 Summary